-Hackers Have Targetted Both the Trump Organization And Democrat Election Data
+Hackers Have Targeted Both the Trump Organization And Democrat Election Data

-Hackers Have Targetted Both the Trump Organization And Democrat Election Data (arstechnica.com) 175
+Hackers Have Targeted Both the Trump Organization And Democrat Election Data (arstechnica.com) 176

 An anonymous reader writes: Two recent news stories give new prominence to politically-motivated data breaches.
 Friday the Wall Street Journal reported that last year Guccifer 2.0 sent 2.5 gigabytes of Democratic Congressional Campaign Committee election data to a Republican operative in Florida, including their critical voter turnout projections.
 At the same time ABC News is reporting that the FBI is investigating "an attempted overseas cyberattack against the Trump Organization," adding that such an attack would make his network a high priority for government monitoring.